-This resort reflects the culture of the local Gila River Indian community, from its rooms, to the restaurants, to its spa.
-It makes for a very unique destination in the desert southwest.
-The property offers golf, tennis, four swimming pools, and a waterslide.
+The property offers all kinds of fun things to do, including golf courses, tennis courts, four swimming pools, and a waterslide.
 Not to mention it is home to the only AAA Five Diamond Restaurant in Arizona, Kai.
 Nearby is Rawhide (see above) and a major outlet mall for shopping.
-See more details and current rates for this property.

 Westin Kierland Resort & Spa

-The Westin Kierland is extremely kid friendly and plans daily activities for the kids through their kids club.
-There’s also an adventure water park with a lazy river, a waterslide, and a “flow rider” which simulates surfing, snowboarding, wake boarding, and skateboarding all in one.
+The Westin Kierland is extremely kid friendly and plans daily activities for the kids through their kid’s club.
+This is also one of the best places to go for water play.
+The adventure water park has a lazy river, wave pool, splash pad, water slides, and a “flow rider,” which simulates surfing, snowboarding, wakeboarding, and skateboarding all in one.
 Kids go crazy for it.

 JW Marriott Desert Ridge

-There’s golf and a spa on property, as well as Canyon Villas, larger units for families.
-See more details and current rates for JW Marriott Desert Ridge.
-Or see more details about Marriott Vacation Club Canyon Villas (you don’t have to be a member).
+There’s golf and a spa on the property, as well as Canyon Villas, larger units for families.
+Find more details about Marriott Vacation Club Canyon Villas here (you don’t have to be a member).

 When spending the day outside in the desert landscape of Phoenix, wear sunscreen (and re-apply), bring sunglasses, wear a hat, drink plenty of water, and bring lip balm; it is always hotter than you think it will be.